Visit our Virtual Health Room

-There are three Certified Medication Technicians (Mrs. Terri Sheahin and Mr. Greg Macalinao) that work with Mrs. Banks when needed.
+Mrs. Terri Sheahin is a Certified Medication Technician (Maryland Board of Nursing) that works with Mrs. Banks as needed.
 All SAA Faculty and Staff are certified in First Aid and CPR/AED.

 Our Health Information

-Spencerville Adventist Academy's Health Room strives to keep our students in excellent physical, social and mental health in order to be successful in his/her education experience.
+Spencerville Adventist Academy's Health Room strives to keep our students in excellent physical, social and mental health in order to be successful in their educational experience.
 We work closely with the Guidance Counselor, Athletic Director and Administration.
 All medical information is kept confidential.

 Medications in school

 Students at SAA are not allowed to self-carry medications at school (whether prescription or over-the counter, such as Advil), without a medication form on file.
 This is in accordance with Maryland State Law.

 Medication forms are required for any medications to be administered while in school or on overnight school trips.
 This applies to both prescription and over-the-counter medications.

 The Health Room will pack medications (non self-carry medications kept in the Health Room) for all field trips that involve regular school days.
 They are not packed for athletic events, weekend tournaments, musical performances and other times that do not involve regular school hours.
 Please contact Mrs. Banks if you have a question regarding this policy.

 If your child has frequent headaches or other discomforts, please consider having medication at school for him/her.
 Maryland State Law does not allow us to give stock medications to students---we must have a doctor's written order on a Medication Form and the appropriate medication.
 All medications must be delivered to the Health Room by an adult and in it's original container with the completed form.